 Will my child be in pain after surgery?

 After surgery, there may be physical causes of pain; however, the sensation of pain also depends on complex mental and emotional factors.
 Determining the level of pain that your child has can be very challenging.
 The surgical team may use a scale of 0 to 10 or illustrations of faces to help your child describe pain.
-The physicians caring for your child can determine what is usual discomfort for a certain operation and give the prescribed medication; however, as parents, you know your child best.
+The physicians caring for your child can determine the usual discomfort for a certain operation and give the prescribed medication; however, as parents, you know your child best.
 If your child is unusually agitated or withdrawn, you should let your child's healthcare team know so they can further assess the effectiveness of the prescribed medication.

 What pain medications will my child receive?